-Baguio City has received a 2025 Bloomberg Philanthropies Award for Global Tobacco Control for its effective initiatives in monitoring tobacco use and fostering partnerships with medical institutions.
+Baguio City has received a 2025 Bloomberg Philanthropies Award for Global Tobacco Control for its successful initiatives in monitoring tobacco use and implementing related policies.

-Baguio's recognition stems from its adherence to the World Health Organization's MPOWER strategy, particularly its implementation of the Global Youth Tobacco Survey (GYTS) and Global Adult Tobacco Survey (GATS).
+The city was honored for its community-based surveillance, partnerships with medical institutions, and its implementation of the Global Youth Tobacco Survey (GYTS) and Global Adult Tobacco Survey (GATS).

-Other countries honored include Ukraine, India, Mauritius, Mexico, and Montenegro for their respective tobacco control achievements.
+Other countries recognized with similar awards include Ukraine, India, Mauritius, Mexico, and Montenegro for their respective tobacco control achievements.

 Topics in this story